 The German study showed that chocolate (at least one bar per week) reduced their risk of having a heart attack by 27 per cent.
 The risk of suffering a stroke 48 per cent.
 Nutrition experts believe that natural compounds in chocolate called flavonols .

-Flavonols also help reduce blood pressure.
-They are found in cocoa beans so dark chocolate (which has more cocoa) than milk chocolate (which has more fat).
+Elayopals also help reduce blood pressure.
+They are more cocoa) than milk chocolate (which has more fat).
 Buijsse warns people lots of chocolate: "Eating higher amounts will most likely result in weight gain.
 If people start chocolate, it should replace something else, preferably other high-calorie sweets or snacks."